jslee02/maitesin.github.io/_posts/2016-02-05-Unity_unit_test_for_C.md

 As you can see in the code above, you need a main in the **unit test** file that contains: *UNITY_BEGIN* and *UNITY_END* calls and a *RUN_TEST* call for each test we want to run.

 #Conclusion
-**Everybody should be doing unit test, does not matter what language do they use**.
-I do use this framework among others (that I will introduce in future post) for testing C applications. **Unity** is a must have tool for any developer of C **even for embedded software** you can check it in their website and course.
+**Everybody should be doing unit tests, it does not matter what language do they use**.
+I do use this framework among others (that I will introduce in future posts) for testing C applications. **Unity** is a must have tool for any C developer, **even for embedded software**.
+You can check it in their website and course.